 Medical disclaimer: Is cast iron safe to use?
-Please consult with you local medical professional advice.
+Please consult with your local medical professional advice.

 This article provides information that should not take the place of medical advice.
 I encourage you to talk to your healthcare providers (doctor, pharmacist, etc.) about your interest in, questions about, whether or not cast iron is safe to use for your overall health.